riclzh/novelchemrxn/gaussian_guide.md

 ![calc_summary_panel](/files/guide/calc_summary_panel.png)

 4. To find the free energy of this structure, we add the EE + Thermal Free Energy Correction (fourth line from the last).
 If you’re looking at the enthalpy, then is EE + Thermal Enthalpy Correction.
 Note that all this are taken at 298.15 K. Since we know that G = H – TS, the entropy is just (H – G)/T.
-5. More one final important thing to check is that the vibration frequencies (Results>Vibrations...) do not have imaginary values, i.e. all the values are positive for a minimum structure.
+5. More one final important thing to check is that the vibration frequencies (goto >Results>Vibrations...) do not have imaginary values, i.e. all the values are positive for a minimum structure.
 Transition states have a value which is negative.
 Usually imaginary frequencies will show up as negative in Mode #1.

 ## Potential energy surface
 1. Here I will show you the steps in running a PES scan to locate transition state (TS) structure and the corresponding minimum.